MicrosoftDocs/sql-docs/docs/big-data-cluster/change-azdata-password.md

 [!INCLUDE[SQL Server 2019](../includes/applies-to-version/sqlserver2019.md)]

-Whether or not the cluster is operating with Active Directory integration, `AZDATA_PASSWORD` is set during deployment.
+Whether or not the [!INCLUDE[ssbigdataclusters-ss-nover](../includes/ssbigdataclusters-ss-nover.md)] is operating with Active Directory integration, `AZDATA_PASSWORD` is set during deployment.
 It provides a basic authentication to the cluster controller and master instance.
 This document describes how to manually update `AZDATA_PASSWORD`.

 ## Change `AZDATA_PASSWORD` for controller

 If the cluster is operating in non-Active Directory mode, update the Apache Knox Gateway password by doing the following:

-1. Obtain the controller SQL Server credentials by running the following commands:
+1. Obtain the controller [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] credentials by running the following commands:

    a.
 Run this command as a Kubernetes administrator: